snodecoder/IntuneCD-AzureDevOps-Template/README.md

 ---

 ## Overview
-This project provides tools to:
-- Backup Intune configurations into the `prod-backup` folder.
-- Generate markdown documentation from the backup and store it in the `prod-documentation` folder.
-- Restore configurations from the `prod-restore` folder.

 #### Key Files and Folders

 - **`prod-backup\`**: Stores the Intune configuration backup.
 - **`prod-documentation\`**: Contains generated markdown documentation.
 - **`prod-restore\`**: Used for restoring configurations.
-- **`pipelines\intune-backup.yml`**: Creates backup of Intune configurations in `prod-restore\`, generates markdown documentation in `prod-documentation\`, stores changes made by admins since last backup in separate commits based upon Intune audit logs.
+- **`pipelines\intune-backup.yml`**: Creates backup of Intune configurations in `prod-restore\`, generates markdown documentation in `prod-documentation\` converted for use with Azure DevOps code Wiki, stores changes made in Intune by admins since last backup in separate commits based upon Intune audit logs.
 - **`pipelines\intune-restore.yml`**: Restores configurations from the `prod-restore` folder, removes restored files after successful execution.
-This pipeline contains a parameter to Update Assignments for the restored files (default = false).
+This pipeline contains a parameter to Update Assignments for the restored files (default = `false`).
 - **`Install-Python.ps1`**: Installs Python on Windows Self Hosted Azure DevOps Agent.

 ## Setup